Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Experiments

 Recall that in \Cref{sec:dfa-marl}, three main challenges to \Cref{prob:dfa-marl} are discussed: history dependency, credit assignment, and representation bottleneck; and three solutions are introduced: the Markovian reformulation, potential-based reward shaping (PBRS), and using pretrained RAD Embeddings, respectively.
 We train policies for all combinations of these solutions to identify their impacts.
-For the non-Markovian formulation of the game, we use an LSTM instead of the MLP Task Encoder given in \Cref{fig:arch} so that policies can track the progress of assigned tasks.
+For the non-Markovian formulation of the game, we use an LSTM instead of the MLP Task Encoder given in \Cref{fig:arch} so that policies can track task progress.
 For the second solution, we train policies with and without PBRS.
-Finally, we try both a pretrained (and frozen) RAD encoder and an untrained one.
-For each setting, we train 5 policies using 5 random seeds.
+Finally, we try both a pretrained (and frozen) DFA encoder and an untrained one.

-\Cref{fig:plots} presents the success probabilities of learned policies throughout the training, e.g., ``RAD Embd; PBRS'' refers to the case where we train a Markovian policy with pretrained RAD Embeddings and PBRS.
+\Cref{fig:plots} presents the success probabilities of learned policies throughout the training.
+Here, for instance, ``RAD Embd; PBRS'' refers to the case where we train a Markovian policy with pretrained RAD Embeddings and PBRS.
+We also present the same results in terms of discounted returns in \Cref{fig:disc_return_mean,fig:disc_return_mean_lstm} in the Appendix.
 Note that in \buttonstwo and \roomstwo, all history-dependent policies fail to achieve more than $0.5$ success probability.
-Therefore, to ease the exposition here, we report those results with history-dependent policies in \Cref{fig:plots_lstm} given in the Appendix.
+Therefore, to ease the exposition here, we report those results with history-dependent policies in \Cref{fig:plots_lstm} in the Appendix.